 Check Upgrade Script: Looks for a new .war file when a node is restarted.
 If a new file is found, it begins updating the database.
 Keep in mind that the Upgrade scheduled job runs every 60 minutes, but not necessarily at the top of the hour.
 For example, the scheduled job could run at 15 minutes past the hour or 20 minutes before the hour.

-Once you submit an upgrade request via the HI Service Portal, a change request number is created, if your upgrade hasn't started within the scheduled window on the change request, this is likely because the upgrade job, which is responsible for triggering your upgrade to start, has not yet run on your instance.
+Once you submit an upgrade request via the Now Support (HI), a change request number is created, if your upgrade hasn't started within the scheduled window on the change request, this is likely because the upgrade job, which is responsible for triggering your upgrade to start, has not yet run on your instance.
 You can determine when the upgrade job will run on your instance via following the steps below:

 - Navigate to System Scheduler > Scheduled Jobs > Scheduled Jobs.